nnellans/bicep-guide/README.md

 # 1. targetScope
 - You can only have 1 `targetScope` entry at the top of your file
 - It can be set to 1 of 4 options, all listed below
-- This specifies the level at which all of the resources in this Bicep file will be deployed (you can get around this by using Modules, more on that later)
+- This specifies the level at which all of the resources in this Bicep file will be deployed (however, you can get around this by using Modules, more on that later)
 - This line is optional.
 If you omit it, the default value of `resourceGroup` is used

 ```bicep